-The 2017-18 period found a decrease of reported wastewater overflow incidents and an increase in Dry Weather Overflow events Level 3 and above when compared with the previous reporting period.
+The 2018-19 period had more reported wastewater overflow incidents and more Dry Weather Overflow events (Level 3 and above) when compared to the 2017-18 reporting period.

-The below table summarises the key indicators of wastewater network performance over the previous four years' of annual reporting.
-Additional breakdown of reporting measures is appended for clarity.
+The below table summarises the key indicators of wastewater network performance over the last four reporting years.
+A breakdown of the reporting measures is appended for clarity.